waltercostamb/features_pipeline/README.md

 - Allocate a node
 - run Snakemake directly in the command line, as below

-Importantly, some of the required software (such as CheckM) do not run in the standard node, since they require more memory.
-Use gpu or fat.
+Importantly, some of the required software (such as CheckM) require more memory, so make sure to allocate enough of it.

 ```
 #Allocate a node
 salloc -p gpu --gres=gpu:1
 salloc -p fat -N 1

-#Activate Snakemake
+#Activate Snakemake in HPC draco
 source /home/groups/VEO/tools/anaconda3/etc/profile.d/conda.sh && conda activate snakemake_v7.24.0
+#Alternatively, Activate Snakemake in your server according to your manager's orientations

 #Run snakemake
 snakemake --use-conda --cores 1 --configfile config.json --snakefile /home/no58rok/features_pipeline/Snakefile